babelcloud/feishu-outlook-sync/README.md

 A Python application that provides real-time synchronization between Feishu (Lark) and Microsoft Outlook calendars.

+> [!WARNING]
+> This script will delete any events on the Outlook calendar that are not in the Feishu Calendar.

 ## Features

 - One-way sync from Feishu to Outlook